Imperial City of Huế: Nguyễn dynasty

+Since the era of the Nguyen Lords, Huế (formally known as Phú Xuân) had been chosen as the capital of Đàng Trong.
+From 1635 to 1687, Duke Nguyễn Phúc Lan and Nguyễn Phúc Tần built the palace in Kim Long district which was located on the left of the later modern citadel.
+During the reign of Nguyễn Phúc Thái and Nguyễn Phúc Khoát, the palace was moved to Phú Xuân in the years 1687-1712 and 1739–1774.
+During the Tây Sơn dynasty, Hue was still chosen by Emperor Quang Trung as the capital of his kingdom in 1789.

-In June 1802, after more than a century of division and the defeat of the Tây Sơn dynasty, Nguyễn Ánh ascended the throne of a unified Vietnam and proclaimed himself Emperor Gia Long.
-With a nation now stretching from the Red River Delta to the Mekong Delta, Emperor Gia Long moved the capital from the northern Thăng Long (current Hanoi) to Huế, the ancestral seat of the Nguyễn lords.
-Gia Long looked to "Confucianism and Chinese models of statecraft" as the best modes of authority, and with this ideology, he ordered the construction of a palace complex based on Beijing's Forbidden City in Huế.
-Geomancers were consulted as to the propitious location site for the new city, and construction began in 1803.
+In June 1802, after more than a century of division and the defeat of the Tây Sơn dynasty, lord Nguyễn Phúc Ánh ascended the throne of a unified Vietnam and proclaimed himself Emperor Gia Long.
+With a nation now stretching from the Red River Delta to the Mekong Delta, Emperor Gia Long chose the ancestral seat of Nguyễn Lords as well as former capital of Tây Sơn dynasty.
+Adopting Confucianism and Chinese models of statecraft as the best methods of absolute authority, he ordered the construction of a palace complex based on Beijing's Forbidden City model at Huế.
+Geomancers were consulted as to a propitious location site for the new city, and construction of Vauban style citadel and the imperial palace began in 1803 and 1804 respectively.
 Thousands of workers were ordered to build the walled citadel and ringing moat, measuring some 10 km long.
 The original earthwork was later reinforced and faced with brick and stone resulting in 2 m-thick ramparts.

 The citadel was oriented to face the Hương River (Perfume River) to the southeast.
-This differs from Beijing's Forbidden City in which faces true south.
-Rather than concentric rings centered on the Emperor's palace, the imperial residence itself is offset toward the southeast side of the citadel, nearer the river.
+This differs from Beijing's Forbidden City, which faces true south.
+Rather than concentric rings centered on the emperor's palace, the imperial residence itself is offset toward the southeast side of the citadel, nearer the river.
 A second set of tall walls and a second moat were constructed around this Imperial City, within which many edifices were added in a series of gated courtyards, gardens, pavilions and palaces.
 The entire complex was the seat of power until the imposition of the French protectorate in the 1880s.
-Thereafter it existed mostly to carry on symbolic traditions until the Nguyễn dynasty was ousted in 1945, with the Proclamation of Independence of the Democratic Republic of Vietnam.
+Thereafter it existed mostly to carry on symbolic traditions until the Nguyễn dynasty was ousted in 1945, with the Declaration of Independence of the Democratic Republic of Vietnam.
 The abdication ceremony of Emperor Bảo Đại took place at the Imperial City on 30 August 1945.

-Republican era
+Criticism of Hue Geopolitics

+Choosing Phú Xuân as the capital exposed three critical disadvantages: